nvidia-holoscan/holoscan-sdk/docs/gxf/doc/scheduler/scheduler.rst

     worker\_thread\_number, "Number of threads."

-Example usage -
-The following code snippet configures a Multithread scheduler with the number of worked threads and max duration specified -
+Example usage – The following code snippet configures a Multithread Scheduler with the number of worked threads and max duration specified:

 .. code-block:: yaml